Polenta Five Ways – Pressure Cooker Recipe & Technique with Variations

 - Fill the pressure cooker with liquid and bring it to a boil on a high flame and add the salt.

-- When the salt has melted, drizzle the polenta flour a little at a time while stirring clock-wise (you can choose any direction, but stick to it so that the poelnta flour does not glop together).
+- When the salt has melted, drizzle the polenta flour a little at a time while stirring clock-wise (you can choose any direction, but stick to it so that the polenta flour does not glop together).

 - Give it a final stir to keep it moving and quickly close and lock the lid of the pressure cooker.
-Turn the heat up to high and when the cooker reaches pressure, lower to the heat to the minimum required by the cooker to maintain pressure.
-Cook for 8 minutes at high pressure.

 - After removing as much polenta as possible, immediately pour 1 cup of white vinegar in the still-warm pan and fill with as much hot water from the sink as you need to cover the remaining polenta that will be stuck to the bottom.